subhashchy/The-Accidental-CTO/The Accidental CTO.md

 The days leading up to the podcast were a blur of anxiety.
 I didn't try to cram computer science textbooks; I knew that would be a fool's errand.
 Instead, I decided to lean into my only real strength: the story.
 I wouldn't try to be the smartest academic in the room; I would be the most authentic builder.
 I gathered our architectural diagrams, the Grafana dashboards from the Shark Tank spike, and the cost-saving charts from our bare-metal migration.
 I wouldn't be quoting theory; I would be presenting evidence from the trenches.

 I walked into the studio, my heart pounding.
-The setup was professional, the lights were bright, and Anubhav Gupta greeted me with a firm handshake.
+The setup was professional, the lights were bright, and Arnav Gupta greeted me with a firm handshake.
 He was exactly as I had imagined: sharp, intense, and deeply technical.
 The moment we started talking, however, my fear began to melt away.

 He wasn't there to quiz me on algorithms.
 He was a builder, and he wanted to talk to another builder.
 The questions were not abstract; they were real.
 We started right at the beginning, with the story of the **512MB DigitalOcean droplet** that once powered our entire company and how it crashing at 3 AM was my first real lesson in scaling.